-Regarding the transactions carried out in the course of the accounting professional and tax advisor activity, the professional is required :
+Regarding the transactions carried out during the activity of an artwork trader, the professional is required :

-- to exercise ongoing due diligence of the business relationship, notably by examining the transactions carried out throughout the duration of this business relationship; - to examine the source of the funds in order to verify the consistency of the transactions in relation to the professional's knowledge of his costumer, his business activities and his risk profile; - to ensure that particular attention is given to all unusual transactions, of an abnormally high amount (i.e. check whether the transaction carried out is compatible with the customer's profile); - to ensure that the documents, data or information collected in exercising the customer due diligence are up to date and relevant, allowing the identification of the purpose and nature of the transaction; - to examine existing elements, especially for higher risk costumers; - to conduct data reviews of their customers/representative and/or beneficial owner(s) when new individuals or entities are placed on international financial sanctions lists.
+- to exercise ongoing due diligence of the business relationship, notably by examining the transactions carried out throughout the duration of this business relationship; - to examine the source of the funds in order to verify the consistency of the transactions in relation with the professional's knowledge of his costumer, his business activities and his risk profile; - to ensure that particular attention is given to all unusual transactions, of an abnormally high amount (i.e. check whether the transaction carried out is compatible with the customer's profile); - to ensure that the documents, data or information collected in exercising the costumer due diligence are up to date and relevant, allowing the identification of the purpose and nature of the transaction; - to examine existing elements, especially for higher risk costumers. - to conduct data reviews of their customers/representative and/or beneficial owner(s) when new individuals or entities are placed on international financial sanctions lists.